Perfectionism might sound like a good thing. Who doesn’t want their work to be flawless?

 Do you have a graveyard of half-written lyrics, melodies, or hooks that never see the light of day?
 If so, perfectionism might be the culprit.

 Here’s what to do next: Set a timer.
 Give yourself 30 minutes to write a full draft of a song.
 Start with a title, build a simple structure (verse, chorus, verse, chorus), and stick to it.
-The goal isn’t brilliance—it’s completion.
-Think of it like a rough sketch: messy, quick, but full of potential.
+The goal is more important than brilliance, the goal is completion.
+Think of it like a rough sketch... messy, quick, but full of potential.

 Title: “No Smoking”

-Verse: “Came home every night reeking of smoke, my clothes a reminder of where I’d been.”
+Verse: “Came home reeking of smoke, my clothes stink, so I'm sleeping on the couch.”

-Chorus: “There’s no smoking here, no smoke in my lungs, no flames in my heart.”
+Chorus: “There’s no smoking here, no smoke in this home, no flames in my heart.”

 2. You’re Obsessing Over Details Too Soon